i4mi/fhir-questionnaire/README.md

 ### populateAnswers(_resources, _overWriteExistingAnswers?): void
 Populates the questions with initialExpression FHIRPath extensions with data from given resources.
 The FHIRPath resources need to specify the needed resource type with %type as first node of the FHIRPath expressions (e.g. `'%patient.name.given.first()'`).
+You can use more complicated expressions with %type syntax (for example `%patient.name.where(use='official').given.first() + ' ' + %patient.name.where(use='official').family.first()`.
+An expression can only be populated from one resource, however a questionnaire can have multiple expression with different resources.
+When populating an item of type quantity, the result of the expression must be a string with value and unit separated by a space (e.g. `123 cm`).
 - parameter ** _resources**: an Array of resources used to populate the answers (e.g. Patient resource).
 Each resource type can only be in the array once.
 - parameter **_overWriteExistingAnswers**: optional parameter, specifies if existing answers should be overwritten (default: false)